ga32xan/Maxigauge-TPG256A/README.md

 ## Usage:
 * Start pressure recording with python Maxigauge-TPG256A.py
-* Plot logfile with plot-logfiles.py
+* Plot logfile with plot-logfile.py
 * Create a united logfile from the logfiles you want to plot with merge-logfiles.py

-### Optional but not production yet:
 * Real-time plot data in a seperate window with calling maxigauge-TPG256A.py with the -p flag

+## Program and pressure logfiles are written in the folder where the program get executed from.
+NOT necessarily where the python file resides!

 ### record/display:
 * prints helpline with command line options and their default values